What is Targeted Advertising? [With Examples]

-For instance, Secret DC aims to connect adults in the Washington DC area through local events.
-This locally-focused organization doesn’t want its ad appearing to just any Facebook user — they’re looking for young professionals in the D.C. area who enjoy socialization, nightlife, and adventure.
+For instance, Secret DC aims to connect adults in the Washington DC area through local events based on browsing behaviors.
+This locally-focused organization doesn’t want its Facebook ads appearing to just any social media user — they’re looking for young professionals in the D.C. area who enjoy socialization, nightlife, and adventure.

 To isolate this small portion of the Facebook user base, the company likely invested in targeted advertising on the Facebook site itself, allowing them to target people in the DC area who would most enjoy Secret DC services.

 While upcoming changes to Facebook’s ad policy may impact the level of targeting done here, companies will still be able to narrow the scope of who ads target.

 The quick answer: not always.
 With the rise of cookies and user data in advertising, many consumers feel that digital advertising has become invasive.

 Experts state that it isn’t difficult for targeted advertising to push consumers out of their comfort zone.
 They won’t trust you if your ads follow them from platform to platform, appearing a little too tailored to their browsing.